Behavior¶

 start = NAME;

-is a top-level keyword and NAME
+where start is a top-level keyword and NAME is the name of the intended

 initial mode with which the interpretation shall start.
 This statement is only